 30 St. Andrews points = 7.5 W&M credits

-For more information on this program and the steps to apply, please review the Steps to Study Abroad
+For more information on how to apply, please review the Apply/Register section of our website.